swiss-army knife for data

 outputs schema and other metadata in JSON.

-to select the interesting elements.
+Typically the output is piped to jq to select the interesting elements.

-Get the (JSON) metadata for the active source; pipe that JSON to jq
+Get the (JSON) metadata for the active source; pipe that JSON to jq and

 , invoking sq